TripleLM/Rune/README.md

 # Rune - Offline Local AI Assistant

 Rune is an open-source, completely offline AI voice assistant that runs on a Raspberry Pi CM5.
 It's designed to respect privacy by operating entirely locally without sending any data to external servers.
-You can purchase a kit here - https://triplerune.com/products/rune

 ## Features